YongsooHWANG/qcmapper/README.md

 ## Usage

-The detailed usage and the options for the execution will be provided soon.
+- The detailed usage and the options for the execution will be provided soon.
-For the sample demonstration, please see [Demo.md](docs/Demo.md).
+- For the sample demonstration, please see [Demo.md](docs/Demo.md).
-The test code and examples of algorithms and quantum chips are included in the directory **test**.
+- The test code and examples of algorithms and quantum chips are included in the directory **test**.
+- This circuit mapper works well with the openqasm formatted quantum algorithm.
+Please see an example code[Bernstein-Vazirani_5q.qasm] (test/examples/algorithms/Bernstein-Vazirani_5q.qasm).
+- The quantum chip information file should be provided as a json format.
+Please see an example file [ibmq_16_melbourne.json](test/examples/quantum_chips/ibmq_16_melbourne.json).

 ## Authors
 - Yongsoo Hwang (ETRI, Quantum Technology Research Department), yhwang@etri.re.kr